 February 2014 onwards....

 Bridal training is a speciality of mine, and I love nothing more than seeing gorgeous girls rocking their wedding dresses!
-I recently filmed a series 'Bridal Bootcamp' on My Wedding Scrapbook: instructional videos for brides, including some of my favourite conditioning moves to do at home, and videos from the kitchen on how to eat clean in the run-up to the big day.
+I recently filmed a series 'Bridal Bootcamp' on My Wedding Scrapbook: instructional videos for brides, including some of my favourite conditioning moves to do at home, and videos from the kitchen on how to eat well in the run-up to the big day.
 All available at: